All Episodes

 But I want you to listen to this quote from the story.

-When you read further into it, uh Obama noted that during the riots, a bullet pierced the abdomen of a pregnant woman and lodged in the elbow of her fetus.
+When you read further into it, Obama noted that during the riots, a bullet pierced the abdomen of a pregnant woman and lodged in the elbow of her fetus.

-The baby was delivered by Caesarean section, the bullet was removed, and the child has only a small scar on her arm to show for it.
+The bullet was removed, and the child has only a small scar on her arm to show for it.

 He used this incident as a metaphor.

-Obama said society's problems are worsening because, quote, in too many places across the country we have not even bothered to take the bullet out.
+Obama said society's problems are worsening because, quote, in too many places across the country, we have not even bothered to take the bullet out.

 When we have more black men in prison than in college, then it's time to take the bullet out.

-Black men in prison, the bullet in the elbow of the fetus of America.
+Black men in prison, the bullet in the elbow of the fetus of America?

-That's his metaphor.
+That's his metaphor?

-And what does this metaphor mean exactly given that Obama's party is the party of a fetus isn't a life anyway?
+And what does this metaphor mean exactly, given that Obama's party is the party of a fetus isn't alife anyway?

-Can you imagine here is a party that does not believe that a fetus is a human life.
+Here is a party that does not believe that a fetus is a human life.

-And Obama is saying there's a quiet riot out there, and he cites this example of a fetus getting shot because her mother got shot, a bullet lodges in the elbow, the pulley bullet out, the fetus survives.
+And he cites this example of a fetus getting shot because her mother got shot.

 Does he realize what a contradiction this is?

-And somebody needs to call.
+And somebody needs to call him.

-There's a quiet riot proving out.
+There's a quiet riot brewing out.

 They'd be all over the place.